shaunschembri/ElasticTMDB/README.md

 </tv>
 ```
 ## Caveats
-* Changing the languages or countries in elastictmdb.ini will not automatically update the languages and/or countries of the movies that have already been cached in the database.
+* Changing the languages or countries in elastictmdb.conf will not automatically update the languages and/or countries of the movies that have already been cached in the database.
 * Matching improves as more and more movies are cached in Elasticsearch and might not be that accurate with only a few movies cached.

 ## Future Work